rust-lang/rfcs/text/0000-cargo-features2.md

 behavior](#new-command-line-behavior).
 A value of `"1"` uses the previous resolver behavior, which is the default if not specified.

+The value is a string (instead of an integer) to allow for possible extensions in the future.

 The `resolver` field is only honored in the top-level package or workspace, it is ignored in dependencies.
 This is because feature-unification is an inherently global decision.